Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 Providing independent clinical excellence since 2005

-Posted on Sunday July 13, 2025 in Metabolic Health
+Posted on Sunday July 13, 2025 in Cardiovascular Prevention

 If you have been diagnosed with coronary heart disease or high blood pressure, and carry excess weight — especially around your middle — you are not alone.
 Due to the interaction between our genes, modern lifestyles and diet, visceral fat deposition has become an almost universal feature of ageing.
 In addition, many people affected also show signs of glucose dysregulation — often referred to as non-diabetic hyperglycaemia — which is associated with insulin resistance.
 Together, these factors can significantly affect your healthspan.